Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

 5. Continue to click through and Launch the app

-At this point, you will be a Worksheet showing SHOW TABLES; you are now ready to use Tempo as explained below
+At this point, you will be in a Worksheet showing SHOW TABLES; you are now ready to use Tempo as explained below

-The application comes with its own warehouse (TEMPO_WH) and compute pool (TEMPO_COMPUTE_POOL) with the following specs, which will be used for container services runs.
+The application comes with its own warehouse (TEMPO_WH) and compute pool (TEMPO_COMPUTE_POOL) with the following specs, which will be used for container service runs.

 ### TEMPO_WH
 - **Type**: Snowpark Optimized